gelasioebel/d02backend/README.md

 ## Licença

-Este projeto está licenciado sob a licença ISC - veja o arquivo LICENSE para detalhes.
+Este projeto está licenciado sob a licença MIT